MBA IFAMA Competition

-The Food and Agribusiness Institute of the Leavey School of Business sent a team to compete in the International Student Case Competition.
+The Center for Food Innovation and Entrepreneurship of the Leavey School of Business sent a team to compete in the International Student Case Competition.
 The competition included 22 teams from all over the globe including Australia, Africa, China, Argentina, and the United States.
 The SCU team made up of MBA students George Borden, Kelli Bruggeman, Dianna Dai, and Matthew Shahbazian advanced to the finals and took 2nd place in the Advanced Graduate Division.

 To prepare for this competition the team was enrolled in two LSB graduate classes - Strategy Development in Food & Beverage Industries and Food Industry Management (taught by Dr. Greg Baker).
 They also held multiple practice sessions throughout the academic year and worked with advisors Carol Kelly and Erika French Arnold.

 Aarhus, Denmark June 2016, Santa Clara University takes First Place in Graduate Advanced Division Case Study Competition!

 Aarhus has been a buzz of activity ever since Viking times.
 Over the centuries, the lively atmosphere and charming streets have attracted visitors from near and far.
 This summer Aarhus was the host city to the International Food and Agribusiness Management Association (IFAMA) Student Case Study Competition.